Project-Vyre/FinalityMC-web/docs/modpack_help/modpack_help.md

 * The endgame was made with the expectation that you have figured out how to fully automate everything with Create.
 * Dungeons and other structures may be very rewarding!
 Exploration is recommended.
 * Enigmatic Legacy is a double edged sword.
 Actually READ the tooltips.

+## Artifacts
+I won't try to spoil anything regarding artifacts, but carefully read their names and their tooltips.
+* There is a certain necklace upon wearing it causes you to sink but also walk freely in water. **Be careful.**
+* Not all artifacts are 100% beneficial, some will cost you either temporarily or permanently.